Posts Tagged ‘Alternate History’

 December 27th: 1999 Milwaukee Wisconsin

 Franklin and his family went to the big city for a religious retreat; where they’d be spending New Year’s Eve singing hymns and waiting for the apocalypse, anxiously awaiting the apocalypse in Franklin’s case.
 Thinking back on the events of this past year, he remembered those kids in Colorado.
-They were doing us all a favor, taking us one more step into the fiery abyss, burning the whole world down and taking out as many people as they could.
-Way in the back recesses of Franklin’s mind, he wasn’t entirely sure if the world really was going to end in a few days, but he sure hoped it did.
-Just in case it did, he had one thing he wanted to do.
+They were doing us all a favor, taking us one more step into the fiery abyss, burning the whole world down and taking out as many worthless souls as they could.
+Way in the back recesses of Franklin’s mind, he wasn’t entirely sure if the world really would end in a few days.
+Just in case, he had one thing he wanted to do.

-Sixty-Seven Wild Rose Lane, Franklin remembered where his friend from the message boards lived.
-He sent an email saying he’d be coming by, and as he saw his car parked outside so Franklin figured he’d be home.
-Knocking on the door a couple times, Franklin pacing back in forth in the cold.
-Soon Patrick opened the door.
+Sixty-Seven Wild Rose Lane, Franklin remembered where that guy from the message boards lived.
+He sent an email saying he’d be coming by, and the car was parked outside so Franklin knew he was home.
+After knocking on the door a couple times, Franklin paced back in forth in the cold.
+Soon, Patrick opened the door.
 “Hey, what’s up?” he said.

 Franklin said only one thing.
-“So, can I see it?”
+“Can I see it?”

 “Yeah, a few things.”
-Franklin didn’t want to reveal that his family only exchanged a few gifts this year, as his mother earnestly believed there wouldn’t be much time to enjoy Christmas gifts.
+Franklin didn’t want to reveal that his family only exchanged a few gifts this year, as his mother earnestly believed there wouldn’t be much time to enjoy Christmas presents.

 Then he saw Patrick look up towards his staircase as annoyed as a female voice spoke from above.
 “Who is it?”

 Once again Franklin heard a pair of footsteps, this time they were descending.
-Franklin forgot about that annoying female voice when his eyes rested on her toned legs coming down.
+Franklin forgot about that annoying female voice when his eyes rested on her toned legs moving downward.
 Each step revealed more, as he soon saw her blue skirt with gold trim, and the rest of her body followed.

 “Awesome.”
 Her now cute voice replied.
 Her moist wet lips kissed his cheek before she gave Franklin a coy smile and walked away.
 Both Patrick and Franklin were now watching her legs as they walked toward the door and her body exited the house.